Creating the perfect email marketing strategy: What you need to know

-But before you can grow your email list, you need a plan.
-With an email marketing plan in place, you’ll have a better sense of what you need to do and who you need to target.
+With an email marketing plan in place, you’ll have a better sense of what to do and who to target.
+But having a plan in your head isn’t always enough—you look at your calendar every morning for a reason—to remember what you need to accomplish.

-Plus, documenting your email strategy means you’ll be more likely to stick with it, reach the right people, and achieve your goals.
+Quite frankly, documenting your email strategy means you’ll be more likely to stick with it, reach the right people, and achieve your goals.

-Creating the perfect email marketing plan that drives results doesn’t have to be difficult.
-Especially when you follow these 8 steps to a successful email marketing strategy.
+Creating the perfect email marketing plan that drives results doesn’t have to be difficult, especially when you follow these 8 steps to a successful email marketing strategy.

 You wouldn’t run a marathon without training for the race.
 Similarly, you shouldn’t begin planning your email marketing strategy without setting goals.